 The County Board (based on a recommendation from an earlier parking Working Group) directed the County Manager to initiate a study of parking requirements in residential site plan developments and create recommendations for how County Development Review staff should consider proposals for parking in multi-family residential site plan developments.

-The goal of this project will be to deliver a recommended methodology and implementation plan to guide County Development Review staff in evaluating and approving the amount of off-street parking constructed for multifamily residential site plan developments within the Rosslyn-Ballston and Jefferson Davis Metro Corridors.
+The goal of this project will be to deliver a recommended methodology and implementation plan to guide County Development Review staff in evaluating and approving the amount of off-street parking constructed for multifamily residential site plan developments within the Rosslyn-Ballston and Richmond Highway (Route 1) Metro Corridors.

 Staff from the County’s Department of Environmental Services and Community Planning, Housing, and Development will lead the process with support from a consultant and a Working Group appointed by the County Manager.